SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-005 Error Handling.md

 	- standard library uses the caller not what is being called.
 Is this just for legacy reasons?
   - don't prefix function names.
     - fmt.Errorf("SomeFunc: run other func: %v", err)
+    - Note that some packages in the standard library do this. like bufio.
+Effective Go as well?
+Is this just for legacy reasons?
 	- this means you aren't adding context. refactor
   - Don't need a stack trace
     - there are solutions to add stack traces to errors.
 Since we are using slog and wrapping errors this wont be needed.
 With proper wrapping, errors aren't usually that deep in Go?